The Sacrament of Confirmation

 Each candidate preparing for Confirmation must receive the Sacrament of Reconciliation during this preparation time.
 There will be ample opportunities each Saturday and during the season of Lent and Advent, please see bulletin for dates and times.

-Educational: Once a month we will hold class on Sunday evenings.
-The sessions begin after 5 p.m.
-Mass, from 6:00 p.m. to 7:15 p.m.
+Educational: Once a month we will hold class on Sunday afternoons.
+The sessions begin at 3:45 p.m. and concludes with all attending the 5 p.m.
+Mass.
 Each session begins with a pizza dinner.
-We ask the candidate’s sponsor or a parent to attend the sessions with the Confirmation candidate.

 If the candidate is a student at a Catholic high school, we consider their religion classes as sufficient for the educational requirement in the first year of the program only.
 These candidates do not need to pay a registration fee for the first year of the program.

-For more information about the Confirmation program, please contact Robert Flaherty at 617-547-4235 x16 or send an email to [email protected].
+For more information about the Confirmation program, please contact the office at 617-547-4235 or send an email to firstname.lastname@example.org.

 “Now when the apostles at Jerusalem heard that Samaria had received the word of God, they sent to them Peter and John, who came down and prayed for them that they might receive the Holy Spirit; for it had not yet fallen on any of them, but they had only been baptized in the name of the Lord Jesus.
 Then they laid their hands on them and they received the Holy Spirit” (Acts 8:14-17).